 The Relevance of 1st The Queen’s Dragoon Guards and it’s History

-Whilst 1st The Queen’s Dragoon Guards (QDG) is a thoroughly modern twenty first century reconnaissance regiment formed under sixty years ago, it also one of the oldest units in the British Army.
-Its roots spread back well over three hundred years to 1685, well before the formation of the British Army in 1707.
-Understandably all British regiments are proud of their Heritage but the QDG significance takes a lot of beating.
+Whilst 1st The Queen’s Dragoon Guards (QDG) is a thoroughly modern 21st Century reconnaissance regiment formed sixty years ago, it also one of the oldest regiments in the British Army.
+Its roots spread back well over three hundred years to 1685, before the formal formation of the British Army in 1707.
+Understandably all British regiments are proud of their heritage but the QDG significance takes a lot of beating.
 It is the most senior regiment of the line in the British Army however its relevance rests not only on seniority but also, more importantly, on historical significance.
-The two regiments from which it was formed, the 1st King’s Dragoon Guards (KDG) and The Queen’s Bays (2nd Dragoon Guards) (Bays), have been awarded (won one of) the largest number of battle honours in the British Army.
+The two regiments from which it was formed, the 1st King’s Dragoon Guards (KDG) and The Queen’s Bays (2nd Dragoon Guards) (Bays), have won one of the largest number of battle honours in the British Army.
 Significant among them are the three most important victories won by the British Army since its creation, namely: Blenheim, Waterloo and El Alamein – a feat very few other regiments can boast and a good reason why all ranks in QDG should be both proud of their cap badge.
-This booklet aims to provide a working knowledge of the Regiment for both serving personnel and other interested parties.

 The British Army’s fighting components are called the teeth arms which are essentially the Infantry and the Royal Armoured Corps (RAC).
 The RAC comprises the Army’s cavalry regiments along with the Household Cavalry and Royal Tank Regiment.
 The British cavalry fought on horseback until the 1930’s when the Armoured Fighting Vehicle replaced the horse; the cavalry itself was split into the following types each with different roles: dragoon guards, dragoons, hussars and lancers.

-Hussars and lancers had previously been called light dragoons and were part of the light cavalry made famous by the Charge of the Light Brigade at the Battle of Balaclava.
-Light cavalry, as their title suggests, were slighter, more lightly armoured men on smaller, faster horses.
+Hussars and lancers had previously been called light dragoons and were part of the light cavalry made up of slighter, more lightly armoured men on smaller, faster horses.
 Their main tasks were: reconnaissance, raids, screening flanks and skirmishing with the leading elements of enemy which were normally their own light cavalry.

 The heavy cavalrymen (the Heavies) were the descendants of the medieval knights and were bigger, more heavily armoured men on larger horses.
 Their job was purely to provide the shock impact of the mounted charge against the enemy.
 They used their straight, hefty swords for stabbing as opposed to the skirmishing style of fighting used by the light cavalry who were armed with agile curved sabres used for slashing.
 The three constituents of the heavies were: the Household Cavalry, the dragoon guards and the dragoon regiments.
 So, ironically, QDG are historically a heavy cavalry regiment by name but now employed in a light cavalry role.

 The KDG and Bays were the two senior cavalry regiments of the line.
-‘The line’ refers to all the fighting elements in the British Army except the monarch’s household regiments (effectively bodyguard) which are now represented by the Household Cavalry Regiment (Life Guards and Blues and Royals).
+‘The line’ refers to all the fighting elements in the British Army except the monarch’s household regiments (effectively bodyguard).
 The name changes of the Regiment’s antecedents are displayed below: